frnmst/automated-tasks/docs/scripts.rst

 Purpose
 ~~~~~~~

-I use this script to archive media files, specifically photos and
+I use this script to archive media files, usually photos and
-videos, from removable drives such as SD cards.
+videos (but sometimes also audio files), from removable drives such as SD cards.

 Files are archived using this schema: